Klutch94/Klutch94/README.md

 - 👋 Hi, I’m @Klutch94
-- This is my page where i store Rstudio and SAS code to help my work become easier, all of these code-snippets are either collected from myself or other code-examples all over the internet.
+- This is my page where i store Rstudio and SAS code to help my work become easier, all of these code-snippets are either collected from myself or other examples all over the internet.

 -------------------------------------------------------------------------SAS CODE-------------------------------------------------------------------------